Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Model and methods

-\emph{Model and methods.--} A homogeneous spinor Bose-Einstein condensate of $N$ sodium atoms is considered \cite{KAWAGUCHI2012253,Nature2019Gerbier}.
-The system is represented by the vector $\vec{\psi} =(\psi_1,\psi_0,\psi_{-1})^T$, whose components describe atoms in the corresponding Zeeman levels numerated by the magnetic number $m_F=0,\pm 1$.
-We assume a ring-shaped quasi-one-dimensional geometry with periodic boundary conditions, where transverse degrees of freedom are confined by a strong potential with frequency~$\omega_\perp$.
+A spinor Bose-Einstein condensate of $N$ sodium atoms is considered \cite{KAWAGUCHI2012253,Nature2019Gerbier}.
+The system is represented by the~vector $\vec{\psi} =(\psi_1,\psi_0,\psi_{-1})^T$, whose components describe atoms in the~corresponding Zeeman levels numerated by the magnetic number \mbox{$m_F=0,\pm 1$.} We~assume \mbox{a ring-shaped} quasi-one-dimensional geometry with periodic boundary conditions~\cite{PhysRevLett.110.025301, PhysRevLett.119.190403, Wolf2019}, where transverse degrees of freedom are confined in a strong potential with frequency~$\omega_\perp$.
 The Hamiltonian of the system is